 - DUI Under 21

 What does this mean?
-You can only be charged for a DUI offense while driving on private property if you injure or kill someone.
+You can only be charged for a DUI offense while driving on private property if you've injured or killed someone.
 Otherwise, the DUI laws only apply to public streets, highways, and areas open to the public.